rdm100/FirstSimpleAngularApp/README.md

 # Employee

-This project is a simple first angular project that outputs a Employees table and uses conditional rendering.
+This project is a simple first angular project that outputs a Employees table and uses conditional rendering for the content of the Salary over £45000 rows and their styling.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.

+Screenshot of app running.

 <img src="src/assets/employeeTableComponent.png">